-I've loved taking photos since my high school photography class fifteen years ago.
+I've loved taking photos since my high school photography class many years ago.
 I've been doing photography professionally since 2000, mostly doing wedding photography.
 I've loved every (ok... mostly every) minute of it.

 I hit some health issues in 2008 and have had to back off for the time being.
 Unfortunately, it has changed my life completely.
-I still do some fun shots and, of course, my blog.
+I still do some fun shots and random portraits.
 I actually didn't even start this blog until I was home more and needed an outlet for my photography and design desires.

 So, when I started getting headaches every day, migraines, dizzy spells, fainting spells, seeing spots, having hot flashes, feeling weak and extremely tired, I thought it was just all the work I was doing and all the stress of an everyday working mom and wife.
 I tried to take it easy, but it seemed to only get worse.